informalsystems/hermes/guide/src/tutorials/local-chains/create-new-path.md

 ```

 Note that for each side, *a_side* (__ibc-0__) and *b_side* (__ibc-1__) there are a __client_id__, __connection_id__, __channel_id__ and __port_id__.
-With all these established, you have [a path that you can relay packets over](./multiple-paths.md).
+With all these established, you have a path that you can relay packets over.

+## Start relaying